 7. Use Deep Bedding

 For most of the year, my goats use a litter box to pee in.
-Otherwise, I leave the wood floor in their barn litter free, so I can easily sweep up manure pellets.
+Otherwise, I leave the wood floor in their barn litter-free, so I can easily sweep up manure pellets.
 In cold weather, though, I transition my herd to deep bedding.

-I start with about 8 inches of straw on the floor in my goat comfort zone.
+I start with about 8-inches of straw on the floor in my goat comfort zone.
 Then, each day, when I come to milk the goats, I add another layer of straw over top of the urine and manure from the night before.

 About once a month, when the goats are out basking in the sun on our hill, I clean out the deep bedding and start over.
 Some people will leave the litter all through winter.
-But in my small space, if I don’t start fresh once a month, the smell starts to bother me!
+However in my small space, if I don’t start fresh once a month, the smell starts to bother me!

 Cleaning the barn cuts down on ammonia content from urine that can contribute to pneumonia in goats.
 Plus, it gives me more compost for the garden come spring.